todvora/gitbook-plugin-image-captions/README.md

     }
 ```

-Note: it is not necessary to add pictures entry on variables, this is just to clarify usage of the image list.
-By defining ```variable_name``` you can make sure not to overwrite any previous book variable.
+Note: it is not necessary to add pictures entry on variables.
+This is just to clarify usage of the image list.
+By defining ```variable_name```, you can make sure not to overwrite any previous book variable.

 All images are available on any page.
-Say you have a ```pictures.md```.
-Then you can do:
+Say you have a ```pictures.md```, you can do:

 ```markdown
   # Pictures